fenok/react-router-typesafe-routes/README.md

   return value;
 };

-// We can construct validators however we want. const regExp = (regExp: RegExp) => (value: string) => {
+// You can construct validators via factories. const regExp = (regExp: RegExp) => (value: string) => {
   if (value.match(regExp)?.[0] !== value) {
     throw new Error(`"${value}" does not match ${String(regExp)}`);